osm-search/nominatim-org-site/_posts/2020-11-11-places-and-boundaries.md

 ### Address context in the OpenStreetMap data

-There are three futures in OSM data that lend themselves as candidates for creating an address: address tags, place nodes and administrative boundaries.
+There are three features in OSM data that are suitable candidates for creating an address: address tags, place nodes and administrative boundaries.
 [Address tags](https://wiki.openstreetmap.org/wiki/Key:addr) are simple and obvious to use.
 However, not each object in OSM has them, so a fallback is